ASteinheiser/react-rpg.com/README.md

 ## TODO:
 - [ ] add iron sword +3 damage
 - [ ] add gold reward from chest
-- [ ] calculate ring effect when equipped
 - [ ] better sprites for rocks/trees
 - [ ] add a grass background image
 - [ ] add forward and back (map ids) to map properties to allow for going between maps